Databases and ORMs

 file for more details.
 The databases are dropped and re-created on each run.

-Setting Up â
+Setting Up

 Here, we'll create a simple API app using Nest.js and .NET controller web APIs along with unit tests to demonstrate how these ORMs work and how they plug into the DI system of common platform runtimes.

-# Add our packages in /src/csharp/ef-api
+# Create the app in /src/csharp/ef-api

 cd src/csharp